GooseCoder/Practical-Machine-Learning-Final/README.md

 ## 2nd Part the Test cases evaluation

 Once the model is generated there is a TestQuiz.R file in which the model and test data is being loaded to perform the prediction analysis.
+The solutions for each case are being generated inside the predictions_test_data folder